JKU-ICG/AOS/AOS for Drone Swarms/README.md

 ## Client-Server Infrastructure for DJI Swarm Communication and Control

-We have developed our own client-server infrastructure for controlling our swarm (currently based on DIJ Mavic 3T).
+We have developed our own client-server infrastructure (contributed by Daniel Mehrwald) for controlling our swarm (currently based on DIJ Mavic 3T).
 Real-time downstreaming of video- and telemetry-data, as well as upstreaming of waypoint- and control-data was tested for up to 10 platforms.

 ![image](https://github.com/JKU-ICG/AOS/blob/stable_release/img/ClientServer2.jpg)

-A map visulaization module can be connected to the server for real-time mapping of swarms (drones' positions, heading, full telemetry, and live video data).
+A map visulaization module (contributed by Patrick Sack) can be connected to the server for real-time mapping of swarms (drones' positions, heading, full telemetry, and live video data).
 A digital zoom extends the limited zoom capabilities of conventional map services.
 Here is a simple live recording of only three drones (note that the screen recording is downsampled to low spatial and temporal resolution):

 <div align="center">
   <video src="https://github.com/JKU-ICG/AOS/assets/83944465/ddc7e786-a140-49e5-959f-63f22a11d2be" width="400" />